 - Please make sure all items of uniform are clearly named

 - Please make sure any money sent into school is in a labeled envelope

-- Reading – children in Year 6 are still expected to read at home every day.
-Those pupils unable to read at home, will be given the opportunity to read in school.
+- Reading – children in Year 6 are still expected to read at home every day and Reading Records will be checked.
+Opportunities for pupils to read within school time will be given should they not be able to read at home.

 Our motto is: